 Life is Good

 Over the next few years, I devoured everything I could get my hands on related to the Data Warehouse design and implementation; learning about ETL, OLAP, reporting, etc. Eventually, I picked up enough knowledge and experience to land a consulting gig (which was awesome) and spent time working on a bunch of different projects.
 During this time, I would frequently return to the Data Warehouse Toolkit when struggling with how best to model a certain business process.
 I’d also discovered another great source of knowledge: the Kimball Forums where experienced DW/BI professionals would help each other with specific scenarios.
 I found that most of my questions where not unique and had already been asked and answered.
-Between the book and the forum, there was very little I couldn’t accomplish.
+Between the book and the forum, there was very little I felt I couldn’t accomplish.

 But then it got better…